-Car Manufacturer Lead Times
+New Car Lead Times

 The automotive industry is currently going through a transitional period, with manufacturers across the globe looking towards electrification.
 However, this transition has been a struggle, thanks to challenges posed by the COVID-19 pandemic, the semiconductor chip shortage, and the ongoing war in Ukraine.
-As a result, lead times have drastically increased.
+As a result, new car lead times have increased.

 During the pandemic, the automotive industry was brought to a halt as nobody was buying cars.
 This led to a void in the semiconductor chip market as the demand from the car industry was no longer there.
 This void was filled by the technology industry, which boomed during lockdown.

-The war in Ukraine has also influenced manufacturer lead times.
 Russia was a huge exporter of car components to brands across Europe, but these brands have had to find alternatives because of the economic sanctions imposed on Russia.
 Also, Western Ukraine was a big producer of harnesses and interior switches, which stopped because of the war.

 NOTE: Lead times may vary depending on a specific model.
 Current times as of March 2023.